AmerAomar/DRF_permissions/README.md

-# Lab Class 31 --- Django REST Framework & Docker
+# Lab Class 31 --- Django REST Framework permissions and postgres using Docker
 <!-- this is the link for docker image contaier http://localhost:8000/api/v1/things   -->

-## project name: DRF Docker
+## project name: DRF Permissions and Postgres using Docker

 ## Author: Amer Al-omari